(1) The Returning Judge

 In verse 12 it says mankind will become more scarce than pure gold, which means that few people will be left alive after the Wrath of God.
 They will probably number in the hundreds of millions.
 Notice also that the sun, moon, and stars will be darkened.
 We will see this repeatedly throughout all the prophecies, because the darkness is caused by dark clouds created by volcanic eruptions, fires, WW3, and asteroid impact.
 Ezekiel said:

 For the day is near, the day of the Lord is near– a day of clouds, a time of doom for the nations.
 (Ezekiel 30:3)

 About the coming Day, the prophet Obadiah said:

 The day of the Lord is near for all nations.
 As you have done, it will be done to you; your deeds will return upon your own heads.
 (Obadiah 1:15)

 The pretribulation theory teaches that the Day of the Lord is 7 years long, but this cannot be right.
-Why would the first half pass without any Wrath from God?
+If that were the case, why would the first half pass without any Wrath from God?
 So the Day of the Lord cannot begin at the start of the Great Tribulation (GT).
 It does not make good sense.
-The Day of the Lord is a short period of time at the end of the GT.
+The Day of the Lord begins with nuclear war and goes through the Bowls of Wrath.
 Apostle Paul said that when Christ returns, he will judge the living and the dead: